rpa-tomorrow/rpa-tomorrow/docs/automation_module.md

 config/nlp_models.yaml
 ```

-In `requirments.txt` a link to the releases NLP models must be added or updated.
+In `requirements.txt` a link to the releases NLP models must be added or updated.

 In `config/language_releases.yaml` a language release must be created.
 The easiest way is to copy latest release and update it with the new models.